purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 	    git push origin master
 	```

-✅ At this stage, your forked repository (both Local and Remote) must be synced with the original repository.
+✅ At this stage, your forked repository (both Local and Remote) must have synced with the original repository.

 > In case if you're confused with what remote and local in this context really means?!
 [Following diagram](#fork-and-clone) will help you out